briangerard/briangerard.github.io/personal.misc/rubiks.md

 the cube face-on, with FRONT facing you, BACK being the side opposite that, and LEFT, RIGHT, TOP, and BOTTOM being fairly self-explanatory from there.

+Individual pieces are designated by SIDE-EDGE-PLACE, so TOP-LEFT-MIDDLE is the piece located on the TOP side, on the LEFT edge of the side, in the MIDDLE position.

+For the sake of brevity, CW = clockwise and CCW = counter-clockwise.
+When describing CW/CCW rotations, the rotation is always directed as if you were viewing that side face-on.
+I.e. - as if you were holding the cube with that side as the FRONT.

 Key to the cube "diagrams" (if you'll excuse the exaggeration):
 <dl>
     <dt>X</dt>
     <dd>That is to say, any single letter.
 One specific color on the entire cube.
 So for
-        example an &quot;A&quot; would be a particular color, and would be that same color across sides in a particular diagram.
+        example an &quot;A&quot; would stand for one particular color, and would be that same color across all the sides in a particular diagram.
 Unless otherwise noted, a specific letter probably won't refer to the same color from diagram to diagram.</dd>
     <dt>.</dt>
-    <dd>Any color.
-Basically, a placeholder to mark a spot whose color doesn't matter in
+    <dd>A placeholder to mark a spot whose color doesn't matter in the context of that
-        the context of that diagram.</dd>
+        diagram.</dd>
 </dl>

-The algorithms referred to in the Steps section are described below it in the Algorithms section.

-## Process Overview

-The overall process can be thought of like this:

-1. Solve one side, making sure to align its edges with the center dots on its adjacent sides.
-1. Move the middle row pieces into their positions, so now the top two rows of the cube are solved.
-1. Make a "plus" sign on the bottom side of the correct color.
-1. Align the "plus" sign's edge pieces with the correct adjacent sides (e.g. - so the blue edge piece is on the blue side, say).
-1. Move the bottom side's corner pieces to their correct positions (likely not oriented correctly).
-1. Rotate the bottom side's corner pieces correctly.

-So it's progressively solving it from one side to the opposite side, in other words.
-Of course, there are a few more steps to it than that. `;)`

 ## Steps

 1. Solve one face such that each of the edges is the same color as its respective face's center dot.
-There's no particular algorithm for this; you're just solving a single side but also paying attention to the secondary colors on each piece that you move into its position.
+There's no particular algorithm for this; you're just solving a single side but also paying attention to the secondary colors on each piece that you move into position.

    The cube should now look like this: